European Aviation Air Charter: History

 In late 1989, European Aviation was formed when owner Paul Stoddart purchased two BAC 1-11 aircraft and three Falcon 20 business jets (and a large assortment of spare parts for both aircraft) from the Royal Australian Air Force's 'VIP Squad' (the Canberra-based No 34 SQN).
 Stoddart hired Trevor Whetter from British Aerospace as his Managing Director and sold the BAC 1-11 aircraft to Okada Air in Nigeria.
 European Aviation were based from Bournemouth Airport.

 In 1993, the company directors took the decision of changing European Aviation's name to European Aviation Air Charter, or EAC for short.
 That same year, twenty other BAC-111s were bought from British Airways following the British airlines absorption of Dan Air.
 This meant the airline could include tour groups among its charter clients.
 By 2000, European Air Charter had acquired eight Boeing 737 aircraft formerly of Belgian Airline, Sabena.
 They would be in operation with the company until 2006, with brief leases to Palmair and OzJet.

 In 2001, European Air Charter had acquired seven Boeing 747 aircraft from British Airways.
 Later, adding an eighth from Cathay Pacific.
 Seven of the aircraft were utilised in long haul service to destinations such as New York City, Chicago and other United States and Canadian locations.
 Agreements were signed with Palmair, however by 2004 European Air Charter had disposed of their Boeing 747 aircraft.
-During their ownership of the 747 aircraft, they were also utilised for servicing the Minardi Formula One Team now owned by founder, Stoddart.
+During their ownership of the 747 aircraft, they were also utilised for servicing the Minardi Formula One Team, now owned by Stoddart.

-In 2002, Stoddart was close to selling European Air Charter to the Bath Family who owned Palmair.
-The deal was completed, and the Bath Family continued operating European Air Charter until 2004, when founder Stoddart bought the airline back.
+In 2002, Stoddart sold European Air Charter to the Bath Family, owners of Palmair.
+The Bath Family continued operating European Air Charter until 2004, when Stoddart bought the airline back.
 At the time of reacquisition, European was making losses of up to $60million.
 Shortly after Stoddart's return, European Air Charter significantly cut aircraft numbers, and made 560 of its 600 staff redundant.

 In December, 2008 the airline ceased operations.